Catalog: DCIU (Web Registration)

 PDE COURSE NUMBER 20120310

-Description: Participants will have the opportunity to further understand what learning disabilities are, how they are identified and how they are managed in the educational setting.
+Description: Participants will have the opportunity to further understand what learning disabilities are, how they are identified and how are managed in the educational setting.
 Through viewing videos, examination of research, discussions among colleagues, review of legal cases, assessment of student case studies and development of sample lesson plans, standards aligned IEP goals, accommodations and modifications, participants will have tools to implement strategies within their classroom to promote student achievement for all students with learning disabilities.
 Pennsylvania's Resiliency/Wellness Framework elements of high expectations for students with learning disabilities, meaningful student engagement among students with learning disabilities, connectivity and bonding with students with learning disabilities, skills for life for our students with learning disabilities, clear and consistent boundaries for our students with learning disabilities as well as unconditional support for these students will also be covered.

-Registration Fee(CHARGED AT TIME OF REGISTRATION): Visa or Mastercard -$525.00 registered prior to 1 week before start of course, $550.00 registering between 7 days and start of course
+Registration Fee(CHARGED AT TIME OF REGISTRATION): Visa or Mastercard -$525.00 registered prior to 1 week before start of course, $550.00 registering between 7 days and start of course (**DO NOT Use Purchase Order option**)

 Credits: Three (3) Continuing Professional Education graduate credits, 90 Act 48 Hours.
 Counts towards Level II Certification and Master's Equivalency.

-75. Adopting a Growth Mindset in Education
+54. Adopting a Growth Mindset in Education

 Program: CPE Courses